 What aspects of your service would you share with people who want to learn from you?

-Partnership working presents challenges but a focus on the positive outcomes for people affected by dementia can ensure that operational barriers can be overcome, even if it necessitates the creation of local policies that deviate from wider trust/organisational policies.
-There is a commitment from the local commissioner and the NHS Trust, working alongside Alzheimer’s Society to the development of the service, both in terms of financial resource to achieve positive outcomes and the capacity to deliver this.
-As with any service, neither of these are without challenges, but the focus is always retained on the best outcomes for those affected by dementia in Bristol.
-Partnership working with external agencies is also an on-going commitment.
-There has been increased staff turnover in GP surgeries which has meant awareness and engagement is an activity that has extended beyond the establishment of the service.
+Partnership working presents challenges but a focus on the positive outcomes for people affected by dementia can ensure that operational barriers can be overcome, even if it necessitates the creation of a local policy that deviates from wider trust/organisational policies.
+The local commissioner showed bravery in its commitment into ‘doing things differently’ and a good working relationship with the commissioner is important in embracing innovation and being able to adapt as the needs of the service change.
+Partnership working is an on-going commitment.
+There has been increased staff turnover in GP surgeries which has meant awareness and engagement is an on-going activity.

 How many people do you see?

-The service receives approx. 130 referrals each month across the service.
-In 2017/18, the service received 1,551 new referrals and had 2,647 open referrals at the end of March 2018.
-In the same period there were 12,950 contacts with service users, a further 1,785 carer interactions and 2,019 provisions of information Through the partnership with Alzheimer’s Society the service also oversees a number of groups, including Memory Cafes, Singing for the Brain, Carers Groups and Activity groups.
+We receive approx. 130 referrals each month across the service.
+In 2018/19 we received 1,457 new referrals and had over 2,900 open referrals at the end of March 2019.
+In the same period we had 12,950 contacts with service users with a further 1,785 carer interactions and 2,019 provisions of information Through our partnership with Alzheimer’s Society we also oversee a number of groups, including Memory Cafes, Singing for the Brain, Carers Groups and Activity groups.
 All groups remain under review to ensure they are responsive to local need and demand.

 How do people access the service?